 The results tables below show the current standings in the 2021-22 ELR Grand Prix Silver and Gold series, followed by more detailed tables showing individual race results and corresponding scores.
 The results will be updated monthly.
 The pos.chg column shows the change in position since the previous month (N=new).

-Note that the silver/gold summary tables show scores that are scaled by the number of races in the group/series and the race group weighting.
-The other tables show unweighted race scores.
+Note that the silver/gold summary tables show Series Scores, which are scaled by the number of races in the group/series and the race group weighting.
+The other tables show unweighted Race Scores.
 This is why, for example, the marathon scores are higher in the gold series tables than in the road race summary/details tables.
 See the articles at the bottom of this page for full details of the scoring method.

 Please let Jacob or Alexandra know of any errors or omissions in the results.

-Summary of points scored in open road races (10K, half marathon and marathon), up to 26 November 2021.
+Summary of points scored in open road races (10K, half marathon and marathon), up to 22 July 2022.
 Where a member has run more than one race of a given distance, their best score is taken.
-The scores differ from the tables above as they are unweighted (see Results - Overview above).
+The scores differ from the tables above as they are unweighted Race Scores (see Results - Overview above).